 Failure to do so, blocks the preparation and the submission of the proposal!

 Do you have a PIC-number?

 - If your organisation has already participated in a 7th Framework Programme, it is likely that it already has a PIC number.
-An online tool to search for existing PIC numbers and the related organisations is available in the submission tool or on the Participant Register page of the Participant Portal.
+An online tool to search for existing PIC numbers and the related organisations is available in the submission tool or on the Participant Register page of the Funding & Tenders Portal.